 The first timers in Narendra Modi’s new government

-New Delhi, May 31: One-third of the total ministers in the Modi's 2.0 Cabinet are the first-timers, which includes BJP president Amit Shah and former foreign secretary S Jaishankar.
+New Delhi, May 31: One-third of the total ministers in the Modi's 2.0 Cabinet are the first-timers, which includes Bharatiya Janata Patry (BJP) president Amit Shah and former foreign secretary S Jaishankar.

 Two former chief ministers -- Ramesh Pokhriyal (Uttarakhand) and Arjun Munda (Jharkhand) -- have taken oath as Union ministers for the first time.